Hoosat-Oy/htn-db-filler/README.md

 ```
 START_HASH=HASHVALUE
 ```
-**Remark** HTN database filler is the first Kaspaverse database filler that can recreate the database from any block of the chain.
+**Remark** HTN database filler is one of the first database fillers that can crawl the blockchain from genesis to the database.

 3. Enable balance processing:
 ```